Škoda Fabia: Fourth generation (Type PJ; 2021)

 The fourth generation Škoda Fabia went on sale towards the end of 2021.
 The new Fabia sports an updated design more consistent of other models in the Škoda range.
 The fourth generation will also be based upon the MQB-A0 platform, Volkswagen Group's shared vehicle platform currently used to produce the Škoda Scala and Kamiq.
 The dimensions of the new hatchback have changed when compared to its predecessor.
 With a wheelbase which is 94 mm longer compared to the Mk 3, an increase in length of 115 mm, an increase in width of 50 mm but a decrease in height of 7 mm, extended interior room will be available.

 The car has received aerodynamic adjustments which have achieved a reduction in drag coefficient from 0.32 to 0.28, which Škoda claim makes it "the best in the small car segment".

 Detailed information about the model's engine range has been revealed.
 All engines will be from the Volkswagen Group's Evo engine range, with power outputs ranging from 65PS up to 150PS.

-In August 2021, Skoda cancelled its project to renew the Fabia Combi for the fourth generation due to Euro 7 standards.
+In August 2021, Škoda cancelled its project to renew the Fabia Combi for the fourth generation due to Euro 7 standards.
 By the end of 2022, Fabia entered the Egyptian market.

+In October 2025, Škoda introduced the Fabia 130; a warm hatch named for its 130 kW power output and as a celebration of the company's 130th anniversary.
+With an official 0-62 mph time of 7.4s and top speed of 141 mph, it is advertised as the quickest Fabia to date and features distinguishing interior and cosmetic features such as sports seats, 130 badging, black accents and dual-tip exhausts, in addition to 18" wheels and suspension 15mm lower than other variants'.